| Habib

 and violin.
 Hand clapping is also a very distinctive sound on

-the songs.
-His lyrics are mostly about social and development
+many of the songs.
+Habib's lyrics are mostly about social and

-because of their deep insights.
-One of Habib's best known songs
+deep insights.
+One of Habib's best known songs is 'Cigarette

 Malian musicians often concentrate on music just from their